sandip4337/NeelPowerPdfViewerLib/README.md

 **This is a Kotlin library for downloading and displaying PDFs in a WebView**

-This is just a simple pdf library you can display or downlad and then display a pdf
+This is just a simple pdf library you can directly display the pdf or downlad and then display a pdf

 pdf size should be within 50mb